Eschatologue/CM_wiki/docs/spells/5th-level.md

 You transmute your quiver so it produces an endless supply of nonmagical ammunition, which seems to leap into your hand when you reach for it.

-On each of your turns until the spell ends, you can use a bonus action to make two attacks with a weapon that uses ammunition from the quiver.
+On each of your turns until the spell ends, you can use a :rsc-bonus-action: **Bonus Action** to make two attacks with a weapon that uses ammunition from the quiver.
 Each time you make such a ranged attack, your quiver magically replaces the piece of ammunition you used with a similar piece of nonmagical ammunition.
 Any pieces of ammunition created by this spell disintegrate when the spell ends.
 If the quiver leaves your possession, the spell ends.

 ### Synaptic Static
 *5th-level enchantment*